 The Chemistry of Aging Wine

 Wine is a complex combination of many chemical compounds, which change as they interact with each other and their environment.
 Intricate reactions between the acids, sugars, alcohols, esters and phenolic compounds in wine are what modify the aromas in the bottle.
-When we age wine, we hope for changes that cause the wine to mature well by gaining a complex mix of complimentary flavors.
-As the chemical reactions that take place during aging vary between grape varietals, regions, and even crops from year to year, they are not easily quantifiable, and we are not yet at a point from which we can predict exactly what flavors a wine will develop as it ages.
-But what we do know is that as the compounds in wine react over time, they create new flavors, changing the original product into something more complex and subtle.
+When wine is aged, we hope for changes that cause the wine to mature well by gaining a complex mix of complimentary flavours.
+As the chemical reactions that take place during aging vary between grape varietals, regions, and even crops from year to year, they are not easily quantifiable, and we are not yet at a point from which we can predict exactly what flavours a wine will develop as it ages.
+But what is known is that as the compounds in wine react over time, they create new flavours, changing the original product into something more complex and subtle.
 A correctly aged Pinot Noir can gain aromas of truffles; a Syrah can become fragrant with rich spices.
-It is theorized that grapes evolved aromatic compounds as a means to entice pollinating insects, and it's lucky for us that they did, for without the primary aromas from the grapes, the chemical reactions that take place during aging would have no materials to work on, and we'd never end up with tertiary flavors like leather, earth, and nuts that give a properly aged wine its complexity
+It is theorized that grapes evolved aromatic compounds as a means to entice pollinating insects, it's lucky for us that they did, for without the primary aromas from the grapes, the chemical reactions that take place during aging would have no materials to work on, and we'd never end up with tertiary flavours like leather, earth, and nuts that give a properly aged wine its complexity

-Not matter how you store your wine or how long you keep it after opening bad wines are simply bad wines.
+No matter how you store your wine or how long you keep it after opening, bad wines are simply bad wines.
 You can't make them better by aging them.
 Please continue

-*Today we have wine storage build into our kitchens but your home today is usually heated to 70 plus F That's too warm for even red wines.
-These storage spaces are okay for for short time shortage a day or two.
-Your better off to store the wine in a cool dark place like under the stairs.
+*Today we have wine storage units built into our kitchens but your home is usually heated to 70 plus F, that's too warm for even red wines.
+These storage spaces are okay for a short time, a day or two.
+You are better off to store the wine in a cool dark place like under the stairs or basement.